statelyai/xstate/docs/guides/final.md

 ::: warning

 The `onDone` transition cannot be defined on the root node of the machine.
-This is because `onDone` is a transition on a `'done.state.*'` event, and when a machine reaches its final state, it can no longer accept any event.
+This is because `onDone` is a transition on a `'done.state.*'` event, and when a machine reaches its final state, it can no longer accept any events.

 :::